 History is always written by the victor; however, any topic, event or situation still has multiple viewpoints to it, depending on the angle of approach.
 It is rather hard to sway some ideology or way of thinking.
 So the most one can do, is present an argument using statistics, logic, and evidence to showcase their idea as valid.
 This is what the explanatory essay is all about.

-The article from EssayPro — essay writer service will explain to you how to write an explanatory essay and provide an explanatory essay example for your help.
+The article from EssayPro —service will explain to you how to write an explanatory essay and provide an explanatory essay example for your help.
 So, let’s start with the definition.

 TABLE OF CONTENTS

 An explanatory essay is a type of writing in which the author presents some point of view on a certain topic, event or situation.
 This view does not necessarily have to be one that the writer agrees with, but it must have some research and logic to make it feasible.